dask/dask-blog/_posts/2019-08-26-dask-on-summit.md

 things work great.
 Additionally, thanks to `jupyter-server-proxy`, Dask's dashboard is also available at http://localhost:8888/proxy/####/status , where `####` is the port currently hosting Dask's dashboard.
-You can probably find this by looking at `cluster.dashbaord_link`.
+You can probably find this by looking at `cluster.dashboard_link`.
 It defaults to 8787, but if you've started a bunch of Dask schedulers on your system recently it's possible that that port is taken up and so Dask had to resort to using random ports.